-For fixing the tank foundation height, discuss with process / Mech about Net Positive Suction head requirement (NPSH) of pump especially for crude oil service.
+For fixing the tank foundation height, discuss with the Process and Mechanical team, regarding the Net Positive Suction head requirement (NPSH) of the pump, especially for crude oil service.

-Sleeve Detail in a Dike or Bund Wall
+Sleeve Details in a Dike or Bund Wall

-For locating tank with respect to other tanks & equipment or vice versa, Refer the minimum separation distance as mentioned in company standard.
+For locating tanks with respect to other tanks & equipment or vice versa, Refer to the minimum separation distance as mentioned in the company standard.

 Tank Nozzle Orientation

-- Nozzle orientation shall be standardized for ease of operation & following points to be noted.
+- Nozzle orientation shall be standardized for ease of operation & following points are to be noted.

-- The nozzle on the roof to be oriented such that under no circumstances operator steps on the roof.
+- The nozzle on the roof is to be oriented such that under no circumstances operator step on the roof.

 - Group the nozzles in one plane, so that operator movement on the roof is minimum.